High School Sciences

 Text: CK-12Chemistry – Intermediate, (online text)

-Chemistry is a mathematically-oriented class designed for those students who would like to take chemistry in preparation for science classes at the college level.
-This course includes nomenclature, theoretical topics of atomic and molecular structure as well as bonding, solutions equilibrium, oxidation-reduction.
+Chemistry is a mathematically oriented class designed for students who wish to take chemistry in preparation for science classes at the college level.
+This course covers nomenclature, theoretical topics related to atomic and molecular structure, as well as bonding, solution equilibrium, and oxidation-reduction.
 The laboratory is an integral part of every topic.
-Students are expected to conduct experiments using lab equipment and submit regular lab reports.
-Scientific calculator required.
-Course may be taken at College Prep or Honors level.
+Students are expected to conduct experiments using lab equipment and submit regular lab reports—a scientific calculator is required.
+The course may be taken at the College Prep or Honors level.

 Biology – one credit